MiamiOH-CSE274/Portfolio/README.md

 TODO: Define/describe each of the following terms, as they apply to memory management in C++

 * The call stack (not to be confused with the stack data structure!)
+	The call stack allows for fast access of memory.
+It stores all statically allocated variables and info related to function calls.
+	For example,  parameters and return addresses.

 * The heap (not to be confused with the heap data structure!)
+	This stores all dynamically allocated memeory and requires manual memory management.
+For example, any variable allocated with the new keyword will be stored here.

 * Address
+	This is the physical location of a variable in memory.

 * Pointer
+	A pointer is a variable that holds a memory address.
+Using the address of an object, you can easily see what is stored there.

 TODO: Answer the following questions about memory management and dynamic variables